isomerpages/nlb-curiocity/_jurong/Building a New Future.md

 ----

-**Watch this video from the Today YouTube Channel for a sneak peek into what the Jurong Lake District might look like when fully developed.**
+**Watch this video from the Today YouTube Channel for a sneak peek into what Jurong Lake District might look like when fully developed.**

 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/Q8TT9y4Ge7M?si=ttJ7QRDzvG8aQRaL" height="315" width="560"></iframe>

 ----

-**Watch this video from the Today YouTube Channel for a sneak peek into what the Jurong Lake District might look like when fully developed.**
+**One of the key highlights of Jurong Lake District is the close integration of green spaces.
+As such a third national garden known as Jurong Lake Gardens will be created there.
+Watch this video by the National Parks on one of the gardens that can be found in this new national garden.**

 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/wW2IUERkvzo?si=G_2ZUVHZcr1dlLP_" height="315" width="560"></iframe>